Propaganda in Japan during the Second Sino-Japanese War and World War II

-Poster of Manchukuo promoting harmony between Japanese, Chinese, and Manchu.
+Poster of Manchukuo promoting harmony between Japanese, Han Chinese, and Manchu.
 The caption says: "With the help of Japan, China, and Manchukuo, the world can be at peace."
 The flags shown are, left to right: the flag of Manchukuo; the flag of Japan; the "Five Races Under One Union" flag, a flag of China at the time.

-Japanese propaganda in the period just before and during World War II, was designed to assist the governing regime.
+Japanese propaganda in the period just before and during World War II was designed to assist the governing regime.
 Many of its elements were continuous with pre-war themes of Shōwa statism, including the principles of kokutai, hakkō ichiu, and bushido.
 New forms of propaganda were developed to persuade occupied countries of the benefits of the Greater Asia Co-Prosperity Sphere, to undermine American troops' morale, to counteract claims of Japanese atrocities, and to present the war to the Japanese people as victorious.
 It started with the Second Sino-Japanese War, which merged into World War II.
 It used a large variety of media to send its messages.